qrp73/ali_trx/README.md

 ![Improve ADC noise figure](https://i.imgur.com/UiNLvjO.png)

+Evaluation board for AD6645 from Analog Devices uses ADT4-1WT transformer on the input, so it looks like the better way.

 ## LPF

 Currently I'm using the following 7-th Chebyshev Low Pass Filter with 31 MHz cut-off :